bds134/Digital-History/modules/09-leaflet/lesson-leaflet.md

 ## ArcGIS Online (AGOL)

 There are many easy methods to plot x/y geographic coordinates in a map.
 We did this in week 6 (sql).
-Nevertheless, the workflow and technologies become more sophisticated and complext when we need to create maps that can be shared and hosted in a web environment.
+Nevertheless, the workflow and technologies become more sophisticated and complex when we need to create maps that can be shared and hosted in a web environment.
 This is especially true for situations when we want to include dynamic and interactive maps within a simple webpage, such as within our gitpage.io 'git pages'.

 In this lesson, we will learn how to created a hosted map service in ArcGIS Online, a web-based GIS service that is owned by ESRI and free to use for members of the Binghamton University community.
 A functional but limited version is also freely available to the public as a ArcGIS Public Account.